 Briefpoint

 8. Switch to Legal Research Tools

 Improving your litigation workflow doesn’t have to feel like a huge challenge.
 While this isn’t an exhaustive list, it’s a great place to start.
-Tackling bottlenecks, digitizing processes, and using the right tools can make a big difference in how smoothly things run.
+Tackling workflow clogs, digitizing processes, and using the right tools can make a big difference in how smoothly things run.

+Briefpoint